redpanda-data/connect/website/docs/components/processors/about.md

   threads: 1
   processors:
     - bloblang: |
-        message = this
+        root.message = this
-        meta.link_count = links.length()
+        root.meta.link_count = this.links.length()
 ```

 The `threads` field in the pipeline section determines how many parallel processing threads are created.
 You can read more about parallel processing in the [pipeline guide][pipelines].

 ### Error Handling

 Some processors have conditions whereby they might fail.
-Benthos has mechanisms for detecting and recovering from these failures which can be read about [here][error_handling].
+Rather than throw these messages into the abyss Benthos still attempts to send these messages onwards, and has mechanisms for filtering, recovering or dead-letter queuing messages that have failed which can be read about [here][error_handling].

 ### Batching and Multiple Part Messages